The spiritual message hidden in 'Star Wars'

 "He is making a very modern case for spirituality over organized religion," argues Hannah Long in The Weekly Standard, a conservative magazine.
 "If all roads lead to the Force, then the dusty tradition and doctrine doesn't really matter."

 In The Atlantic, Chaim Saiman makes a similar argument.
-"The Last Jedi" seems to reflect millennials' real-life ideas about religion, namely their waning interest in "structured religion" in favor of "unbounded spirituality," he writes.
+"The Last Jedi" seems to reflect many millennials' ideas about religion, namely their waning interest in "structured religion" in favor of "unbounded spirituality," he writes.

 But is that the whole story?